|

 Our

-After the trial period, quarterly license can be purchased for US$500/quarter including personal
+After the trial period, quarterly license can be purchased from US$500/quarter

-There is no available documentation as such, the main reason being that nobody ever
+There is no available documentation as such yet, the main reason being that nobody ever

 reads docs but also because this is a discretionary trading technique which I